Lynx (ATV): Lynx CS/VP4

 The vehicle features cargo space at the rear, and it can carry troops, equipment, or ammunition.
 Lynx has a payload capacity of 1,100 kg and is capable of neutral steering.
 Troop transport configuration has seatings for the driver with five passengers.
 The All-terrain vehicle can tow light artillery pieces or equipment.
 Heavy machine gun, multiple rocket launchers, grenade launchers, missiles, and rockets can be mounted on the car.
 Some version is observed with 100 mm and 120 mm artillery guns.
-The first generation chassis is observed in use by the People's Liberation Army Ground Force (PLAGF) in 2008.
+The first generation chassis was observed in use by the People's Liberation Army Ground Force (PLAGF) in 2008.

 The second generation chassis was unveiled at Airshow China in 2016.
-The second gen car features frontal engine department, opening more space in the back for mounted weapons.
-The second generation chassis only saw limited usage, and was replaced by the third-generation CS/VP16 in the PLAGF service.
+The second-gen car features a frontal engine department, opening more space in the back for mounted weapons.